prabhav-mehra/restaurant-ordering-system/README.md

 # Restaurant iOS App

 # Description
-Design, develop, test and deploy an iOS application which would allow resturants to sign up and add their menu.
-Resturants can then send an email through a click of a button from the app itself containing qr codes with their unique identifier stored.
-A customer can walk in and scan that QR code and place an order through the app and pay for that order.
-This app integrated cloud firestore to store user information and other objects.
-Uses C.R.A.P principles for better UI.
+An iOS app which would allow users to place (& pay) order in a restaurant just by scanning a QR code.
+Integrates with Cloud Firestore to store user information and orders.
+Special focus on C.R.A.P principles for better UI.

 # Build and Runtime Requirements